 ePrivacy Regulation – current status and timescale

 Originally, the ePrivacy Regulation was intended to apply from 25 May 2018 together with the General Data Protection Regulation (GDPR).
-Unlike with the GDPR, however, the EU states have not yet been able to agree on the draft legislation.
+Unlike with the GDPR, however, the EU Member States have not yet been able to agree on the draft legislation.
 The negotiations of the ePrivacy Regulation are still ongoing now in 2021.

 On 10 January 2017, the EU Commission presented the first draft of the ePrivacy Regulation; on 26 October 2017, the EU Parliament adopted an amended draft and voted in favour of negotiations with the Commission and the Council of the European Union (trilogue negotiations).
 On 5 December 2017, the Estonian EU Council presidency published its own draft.
-This was followed by drafts from the Bulgarian, Austrian, Romanian, Finnish and Croatian Council presidencies.
+This was followed by drafts from the Bulgarian, Austrian, Romanian, Finnish, Croatian and German Council presidencies.

 In view of the fact that there are some points of contention regarding the current text of the Regulation, however, these may not progress as quickly as the Portuguese presidency has recently been pushing forward ePrivacy.
 The ePrivacy Regulation is certainly not expected to enter into force before 2023.
-A transitional period of 24 months means that any new regulations would then not come into effect before 2025.
+A potential transitional period of 24 months means that any new regulations would then not come into effect before 2025.

 ePrivacy Regulation - chronological overview